 Try using “unison” – a feature on some synths that multiplies the output, adding up to 15 simultaneously triggered copies to it.
-In addition, synths that include unison allow the user to adjust the number of multiples (voices) and modify their pitches.
-Subtly detuning voices creates an effect much like chorusing – making the source seem larger and more present.
+Also, synths that include unison allow the user to adjust the number of multiples (voices) and modify their pitches.
+Subtly detuning voices creates an effect much like chorusing – making the source seem more substantial and more present.

 Here you can use the same synth as above or a fresh one.
 Again, two sawtooth oscillators; this time, with the “detune” parameter (often called “fine”) of one oscillator offset a little.
 Transpose up the other oscillator by one octave.
 Then, on a third oscillator, add noticeable white noise.
 But, be careful not to overpower the sound.
 THIS IS A HUGE TRANCE SYNTH TIP 😉 If you wish, use some filtering to take the edge off of the noise.

-Now that we have established a solid group of synths occupying the entire frequency spectrum, it is a good time to start adjusting levels until we achieve the desired balance.
+Now that we have established a solid group of synths occupying the entire frequency spectrum, it is an excellent time to start adjusting levels until we achieve the desired balance.

 With our synths in a group, it is time to do some group processing.